Andi L Shane, MD, MPH, MSc

 Children’s Healthcare of Atlanta

-Dr. Shane is an active member of the Pediatric Infectious Disease Society (PIDS), World Society of Pediatric Infectious Diseases (WSPID), the Infectious Diseases Society of America (IDSA), the Society for Healthcare Epidemiology of America (SHEA), Society for Pediatric Research (SPR), and the American Pediatric Society (APS).
-She also serves as an Associate Editor for the Journal of the Pediatric Infectious Diseases Society (JPIDS).
+Dr. Shane is an active member of the Pediatric Infectious Disease Society (PIDS), World Society of Pediatric Infectious Diseases (WSPID), the Infectious Diseases Society of America (IDSA), the Society for Healthcare Epidemiology of America (SHEA), the Society for Pediatric Research (SPR), and the American Pediatric Society (APS).
+She also serves as Deputy Editor for the Journal of the Pediatric Infectious Diseases Society (JPIDS).